alan-turing-institute/fabmogp/README.md

 1. To run a single job, simply type:
    <br/> `fab localhost localhost mogp:demo`
+2. To run the ensemble, you can type, simply type:
+   <br/> `fab localhost mogp_ensemble:demo,sample_points=20`
-2. You can copy back any results from completed runs using:
+3. You can copy back any results from completed runs using:
    <br/> `fab localhost fetch_results`
    <br/> The results will then be in a directory inside `(FabSim3 Home)/results`, which is most likely called `demo_localhost_16`
-3. You can analysis the simulation output using:
+4. You can analysis the simulation output using:
-   <br/> `fab localhost mogp_analysis:demo_localhost_16`
+   <br/> `fab localhost mogp_analysis:demo,demo_localhost_16`